SoftUni-Internal/interactive-content/EN/06-Forms/02-Controlled-Forms.md

 - The values of input elements are stored within the state
 - We use custom handlers to change or submit events
-  - The `setState()` function is called in the event of state change
+  * the `setState()` function is called in the event of state change
-  - Using a custom function, we handle the form submission
+  * using a custom function, we handle the form submission

 [/slide]